by IRIS MAURICIO

-Perhaps it may sound like a cop out since it’s located in London and not somewhere farther, but I really do have a soft spot for the London Sea Life attraction.
+Perhaps it may sound like a cop-out since it is located in London and not somewhere farther, but I really do have a soft spot for the London Sea Life attraction.
 My fascination with water and the creatures living in it goes back all the way to my childhood, and growing up, documentaries about water were always my favourite ones to watch, especially David Attenborough’s Blue Planet (which BBC announced early this year is finally going to have a sequel!).
 Since moving here, my reasons behind visiting London Sea Life has become more than just because I like anything water-related.
-Now, it’s mostly because it’s turned into a place that helps quell my homesickness when the feeling of missing the Philippine beaches and seas becomes almost overwhelming.
+Now, it is mostly because it is turned into a place that helps quell my homesickness when the feeling of missing the Philippine beaches and seas becomes almost overwhelming.
 I love swimming in our waters back home, and after finally getting certified for diving last December, my connection to them has only grown stronger.
-It’s made living so far particularly difficult, since I only come back to the Philippines once a year during Christmas break, but London Sea Life helps ease that ache the rest of the time, and I’m always grateful for that.
+It made living so far, particularly difficult, since I only come back to the Philippines once a year during Christmas break, but London Sea Life helps ease that ache the rest of the time, and I am always grateful for that.

-At the risk of sounding like a paid tourism advertisement, I’m being honest when I say that it’s difficult to find yourself bored in this city.
-After having lived here for about three years, even my natural inclination to stay indoors (being the homebody type of person I am) can’t help but step aside every once in awhile in the face of busy, bustling London.
-There’s always something going on somewhere, with seasonal events exploding in number during the summer and deep into the winter.
-And with such a wide variety of them, it’s impossible not to find at least a handful that match your interests.
+At the risk of sounding like a paid tourism advertisement, I am being honest when I say that it is difficult to find yourself bored in this city.
+After having lived here for about three years, even my natural inclination to stay indoors (being the homebody type of person I am) can not help but step aside every once in awhile in the face of busy, bustling London.
+There is always something going on somewhere, with seasonal events exploding in number during the summer and deep into the winter.
+And with such a wide variety of them, it is impossible not to find at least a handful that match your interests.

-If you’re new to the city, it can be incredibly easy to get overwhelmed by the amount of cool activities you can suddenly access, and that’s okay.
-I’m not ashamed to say that I definitely was.
+If you are new to the city, it can be incredibly easy to get overwhelmed by the amount of cool activities you can suddenly access, and that is okay.
+I am not ashamed to say that I definitely was.
 But fear not!
-Because for this blog, I’ve assembled a small list of things that can get you started on adventuring in London.
+Because for this blog, I have assembled a small list of things that can get you started on adventuring in London.

-One of the best times to visit the UK is during summer, because not only is the weather (usually—there’s always the classic grey English weather here and there) much warmer and optimal for sightseeing, but also because so many more things are happening, especially in London.
-I’m currently on summer break now, and so far, Central has been the place to go for a nice day out with friends, because that’s where all the action is taking place.
+One of the best times to visit the UK is during summer, because not only is the weather (usually — there is always the classic grey English weather here and there) much warmer and optimal for sightseeing, but also because so many more things are happening, especially in London.
+I am currently on summer break now, and so far, Central has been the place to go for a nice day out with friends, because that is where all the action is taking place.

-It almost goes without saying that one of London’s best selling points as a city are the amount of theaters residing in it.
-From small independent theaters hosting new and experimental plays, to the large and famous theaters known for popular and longstanding productions and musicals, London has it all.
-You’ll be familiar with world-renowned names like Phantom of the Opera or Les Misérables, which have remained showing in London’s West End for almost 30 years, and also maybe with relatively newer ones, like Aladdin and Harry Potter and the Cursed Child.
-No matter what your taste is, there’s bound to be a performance you’ll find you can enjoy.
-Personally, I’m still working on building my play and musical repertoire, but I’ve enjoyed the handful I’ve seen so far, and definitely eager to spend my summer adding more to the list.
+It almost goes without saying that one of London’s best selling points as a city are the amount of theatres residing in it.
+From small independent theatres hosting new and experimental plays, to the large and famous theatres known for popular and longstanding productions and musicals, London has it all.
+You will be familiar with world-renowned names like Phantom of the Opera or Les Misérables, which have remained showing in London’s West End for almost 30 years, and also maybe with relatively newer ones, like Aladdin and Harry Potter and the Cursed Child.
+No matter what your taste is, there is bound to be a performance you will find you can enjoy.
+Personally, I am still working on building my play and musical repertoire, but I have enjoyed the handful I have seen so far, and definitely eager to spend my summer adding more to the list.

 CHECK OUT MUSEUM EXHIBITS

 One of the best things about London is the fact that the museums have free entry, which encourages tourists and locals alike to come and learn something about art and history.
-The general halls of the museums in the city are open for public perusal, but it does get exciting when new exhibits are put up, especially over the summer, although those do tend to have an entrance free (that’s usually worth the pay!).
-A personal favourite exhibit that I was lucky enough to have been able to catch was the Alexander McQueen: Savage Beauty exhibit in the Victoria & Albert Museum two years ago.
-It unfortunately didn’t allow photos to be taken, but was definitely an unforgettable and intense experience.
+The general halls of the museums in the city are open for public perusal, but it does get exciting when new exhibits are put up, especially over the summer, although those do tend to have an entrance fee (that is usually worth the pay!).
+A personal favourite exhibit that I was lucky enough to have been able to catch was the Alexander McQueen: Savage Beauty exhibit in the Victoria and Albert Museum two years ago.
+It unfortunately did not allow photos to be taken, but was definitely an unforgettable and intense experience.

-Being someone who falls easily under the ‘nerd’ category, I couldn’t let this list go by without mentioning the comic cons held in the city.
+Being someone who falls easily under the ‘nerd’ category, I could not let this list go by without mentioning the comic cons held in the city.
 The major ones, like MCM and London Film & Comic Con, are amazingly grandiose events.
-If you’ve ever been to a comic con held at the SMX Convention Center near Mall of Asia and thought that place was huge, you should see ExCel London during an MCM weekend.
+If you have ever been to a comic con held at the SMX Convention Center near Mall of Asia and thought that place was huge, you should see ExCel London during an MCM weekend.

 PRIDE IN LONDON

 Whether you’re a part of the LGBTQ+ community, or perhaps a supportive ally, everyone is welcome to take part in the two week-long festivities celebrating the community, and the beauty and freedom of all love.
 It culminates with the ultra-colourful London Pride Parade that snakes through the city roads, riding along an atmosphere of acceptance and joy created by the cheering and partying crowd on the sidelines.
-I’ll be attending my first London Pride on the 8th of July, and I’m incredibly excited!
+I will be attending my first London Pride on the 8th of July, and I am incredibly excited!

 VISIT THE LOCAL PARKS

-In London, there’s no shortage of places to hangout because they have so many cool spaces, though some are much easier to spot than others.
-I’ve yet to learn the city inside and out, but until then, it’s always great being able to experience something new when my friends and I are actively looking for fun spots we hadn’t been previously aware of.
+In London, there is no shortage of places to hangout because they have so many cool spaces, though some are much easier to spot than others.
+I have yet to learn the city inside and out, but until then, it is always great being able to experience something new when my friends and I are actively looking for fun spots we had not been previously aware of.

 VICTORIA EMBANKMENT GARDENS: THE LUNA CINEMA